This section of the website contains some

 and I was ready for more coffee.

-Pulled into one of those modern gas stations,
+Pulled into one of those modern gas

 well lit & disappointing.